ban-m/jtk/README.md

 ## Usage

 0. Prepare the reads to be assembled.
-    - Align your reads to the reference and index the bam file.
+    - Align your reads to the reference and index the bam file (`--secondary=no` if available).
     - Use `bash ./script/extract_region.sh $REFERENCE $BAM $REGION > reads.fastq`
     - `$REFERENCE` should be a fasta file, `$BAM` should be an indexed bam file, and `$REGION` should be a region specification, such as `chr1:10000000-15000000`.
     - It is the same as `samtools view -OBAM $BAM $REGION | samtools fastq `
-    - A region should be smaller than 10Mbp.
-We have not tested regions longer than 10Mbp.
+    - A region should be smaller than 10Mbp and should not end with a segmental duplication (TODO: this should be fixed).
 1. Modify `example.toml` as you want.
     - See `example.toml` for the explanation of the parameters.
     - I recommend to use absolute path for the input and the output directory.
     - `JTK` would create the temporary file at the *current directory*.
 Please exec at the location where you have a write permission.
+    - `sed` is useful.
+For example, `cat example.toml | sed -e "/^input_file/c input_file = \""$DATA"\"" ... > profile.toml` would replace the input file with $DATA.
 2. Run `jtk pipeline -p example.toml`
     - Several JSON files and assmbly graphs would be created.